ysbaddaden/earl/README.md

 end

 a = A.new
-B = B.new
+b = B.new

-a = a.start
+a.start
 b.start(link: a)
 ```

 The `Earl::Supervisor` and `Earl::Pool` actors use links and traps to keep
-services alive, for example.
+services alive for example.

 #### Recycle Actors